enormandeau/meditation-timer/README.md

 ### ABOUT THIS PROGRAM

-Meditation timer (v0.4.0) is a simple program to assist in the practice of mindfulness that.
-It provides a meditation timer that plays chimes at the start and the end of the meditation session.
+Meditation timer (v0.4.0) is a simple program to assist in the practice of mindfulness.
+It provides a meditation timer that plays chimes at the start and the end of the meditation session and optionally at regular intervals.

 It has been tested under Linux with python3.6.